DannyBen/bashly-book/src/advanced/hooks.md

 ## Alternatives

-These hooks should be considered last resort, for any functionality that is not covered by more native means.
+These hooks should be considered a last resort, for any functionality that is not covered by more native means.

 Below is a list of some related features that can